AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/custom-role.md

 1. **Scope for feature privileges:** The scope of Feature privileges allocated to this role can be restricted to a specific User Group or one or more Catalogs.

-   Catalogs: Use the radio button to provide control over **All catalogs** or use the **Set access per Catalog** option to provide access to specific catalogs.
+   Catalogs: Use the radio button to provide control over **[!UICONTROL All catalogs]** or use the **[!UICONTROL Set access per Catalog]** option to provide access to specific catalogs.
 You can also select multiple catalogs.

-   User Groups: Provide access to **All User Groups** or use the **Set access per user group** option to provide access to specific user groups.
+   User Groups: Provide access to **[!UICONTROL All User Groups]** or use the **[!UICONTROL Set access per user group]** option to provide access to specific user groups.
 Only a single user group can be specified.

    >[!NOTE]
    >